Benefits of membership

 - academic publications: enhance your personal and professional development with free access to the British Journal of Anaesthesia (BJA).
 Fellows and members also receive free access to BJA Education, and its online CPD material

-- SAS and Specialty doctor support: SAS doctors can email the dedicated email for SAS members at firstname.lastname@example.org for support and guidance, and are welcome to attend relevant College events
+- SAS and Specialty doctor support: SAS doctors can email the dedicated email for SAS members at email@example.com for support and guidance, and can attend relevant and SAS-focused events

 - revalidation and Continuing Professional Development (CPD): access to a wide range of resources to support you through revalidation including specialty-specific guidance on supporting information requirements and on colleague and